Al Franken, Blake Farenthold, John Conyers among politicians accused of sexual misconduct in 2017

 On Dec.
 14, a second woman came forward with allegations against Kihuen.
 The woman, who is currently unnamed, first told the Nevada Independent that the representative made inappropriate sexual advances toward her, like touching her thighs or buttocks, as well as sending her suggestive Facebook and text messages.

-Shortly after the second woman came forward and one day after House Ethics Committee said it had opened an investigation into the harassment claims against him, Kihuen announced that he won't seek re-election.
+Shortly after the second woman came forward and one day after House Ethics Committee said it had opened an investigation into the harassment claims against him, Kihuen announced that he would not seek re-election.

 "I want to state clearly again that I deny the allegations in question," Kihuen said in a statement.